 In addition to the general fishing license, all anglers (resident and non-resident) age 16 or older must obtain a free Delaware Fisherman Information Network (FIN) number each year before fishing in tidal or non-tidal waters of Delaware.
 This includes those anglers exempt from obtaining a general fishing license.
-See Fishing License Exemptions & Exceptions.
+See these exemptions on Fishing License Exemptions & Exceptions.
 A FIN number is automatically generated and issued with the purchase of an INDIVIDUAL fishing license.
 Non-residents who do not have an individual fishing license AND those exempt from the license requirement must obtain a FIN number before fishing.

 A FIN number can be obtained by automated telephone 1-800-432-9228 (toll free), or for live operator/customer service at 1-866-447-4626 (toll free) or by visiting the website at www.delaware-fin.com.
 The FIN number is mandatory and failure to provide a valid FIN number to an enforcement agent will be treated the same as a failure to have a valid fishing license.
 The number that you are issued will be valid through December 31 for the calendar year in which it was issued.
 A FIN number is not needed if you only crab or clam.

 The National Marine Fisheries Service (NMFS) will use the data obtained from the FIN program to identify anglers for survey purposes.
 The program allows for better estimates of recreational landings, an important component of fisheries management.